iffybooks/draw-with-code/README.md

 idle
 ```

-If you're using macOS, you may need to use the command `idle3`instead.
+↳ If you're using macOS, you may need to use the command `idle3`instead.

+[Image of IDLE open]

+## ➡️ First Steps

 ❏ In the Idle command prompt, type the following command and press **enter**.
 Nothing will happen, which is normal.
 You've just imported a collection of tools from the `turtle` module.